microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/containers/CheckContainerInfo.rst

     HostUrl
         A URI to a webpage for the container.

+IsAnonymousUser
+    A **Boolean** value indicating whether the user is authenticated with the host or not.
+This should match the :term:`IsAnonymousUser` value returned in :ref:`CheckFileInfo`.

+    ..  versionadded:: 2017.02.15

 IsEduUser
     A **Boolean** value indicating whether the user is an education user or not.
 This should match the :term:`IsEduUser` value returned in :ref:`CheckFileInfo`.